JiscSD/web-accessibility-101/1-colour-contrast/README.md

 > Contrast is a measure of the difference in perceived "luminance" or brightness between two colours (the phrase "colour contrast" is never used).
 This brightness difference is expressed as a ratio ranging from 1:1 (e.g. white on white) to 21:1 (e.g., black on a white).

 When designing and building our web pages, we need to be concious about colour and background choices.
-For example, we wouldn't place white text and a light grey background as it's obvious this is going to result in a bad contrast ratio.
+For example, we wouldn't place white text on a light grey background as it's obvious this is going to result in a bad contrast ratio.
 That being said, it's surprising how many websites still fail when it comes to accessible contrast ratios.
 Still, many designers and developers are in the mindest that if the contrast is fine for themselves, it would be fine for someone else, which clearly isn't the case.

 The minimum requirement we need to adhere to has a contrast ratio of at least 4.5:1, except for the following: